jerryhgladinet/docs/admin/source/chapter04.rst

 5.3 Storage Manager – Cloud Storage Property
 **********************************************

 Besides local storage, you can also mount cloud storage into the system.
 If you have Amazon S3, or Amazon S3 compatible storage service, or if you have OpenStack Swift or OpenStack Swift compatible storage, you can connect it into the system.
-You can see the full list of storage services supported, including SoftLayer Object Storage, Google Cloud Storage, Microsoft Azure storage and more.
+You can see the full list of storage services supported, including SoftLayer Object Storage, Google Cloud Storage, Microsoft Azure storage, and more.

 .. figure:: _static/image_s5_3_00.png
     :align: center